 Bustling Haarlem gave America's Harlem its name back when New York was "New Amsterdam," a Dutch colony.
-For centuries, Haarlem has been a market town, buzzing with shoppers heading home with fresh bouquets, nowadays by bike.
+For centuries, Haarlem has been a market town, buzzing with shoppers heading home with fresh bouquets.

 Enjoy the market on Monday (clothing) or Saturday (general), when the square bustles like a Brueghel painting with cheese, fish, flowers, and families.
 Make yourself at home — buy some flowers to brighten your hotel room.

-Market Square (Grote Markt), where 10 streets converge, is the town's delightful centerpiece...as it has been for 700 years.
+Grote Markt (Market Square), where 10 streets converge, is the town's delightful centerpiece...as it has been for 700 years.
 To enjoy a coffee or beer here, simmering in Dutch good living, is a quintessential European experience.
-In a recent study, the Dutch were found to be the most content people in Europe.
-Further research revealed that the people of Haarlem were the most content in the Netherlands.
+Observe.
+Sit and gaze at the church, appreciating essentially the same scene that Dutch artists captured centuries ago in oil paintings that now hang in museums.

-Overseeing the square is a statue of L. J. Coster, the man Haarlemers credit with creating modern printing techniques.
+Overseeing the square is a statue of L. J. Coster (c.
+1370–1440), the man Haarlemmers credit with creating modern printing techniques.
 Forty years before Gutenberg "invented" the first printing press, this man carved the letter "A" out of wood, dropped it into some wet sand and saw the imprint it left.
 He got the idea of making movable type out of wood (and later he may have tried using lead).
-In the statue, Coster (c.
-1370–1440) holds up a block of movable type and points to himself, saying: "I made this."
+In the statue, Coster holds up a block of movable type and points to himself, saying: "I made this."
 How much Coster did is uncertain, but Gutenberg trumped him by building a printing press, casting type in metal, and pounding out the Bible.
 (And the Chinese beat them both by several centuries.)